jasonbayton/11ty/_src/android/android-enterprise-faq/what-is-aer.md

   key: 'What is Android Enterprise Recommended?'
   order: 8000
 ---
-AER is Google’s validation programme for devices, EMMs, Carriers and MSPs.
-It sets a baseline of enterprise requirements that participating vendors must meet and maintain.
+AER is Google’s validation programme for devices, EMMs, and MSPs.

+Each will have a [list of requirements](https://androidenterprisepartners.withgoogle.com/glossary/overview/) to meet in order to validate, and will re-validate on an annual basis.
+AER for Carriers was announced in 2018 but was subsequently shelved by Google.

 ### What does AER cover?

-Each category has its own [list of requirements](https://www.android.com/enterprise/recommended/requirements/):

-- **Devices** - must meet minimum hardware specifications, deliver security patches within 90 days, support at least one OS letter upgrade, and pass Android Enterprise management compatibility testing.
-The programme includes standard, rugged, and dedicated device categories
+- **Devices** - must meet minimum hardware specifications, publicly disclose the security update support end date and update frequency, support at least one major OS upgrade (with a recommendation of up to seven for Android 16 devices), and pass Android Enterprise management compatibility testing.
+The programme includes standard, rugged, and dedicated device categories.
+Note: the previous mandatory 90-day security patch requirement was dropped for devices validating on Android 15 and later; OEMs must now instead publish their update cadence and end-of-support date for transparency
 - **EMMs** - must support a defined set of Android Enterprise management features across all deployment scenarios
-- **Carriers and MSPs** - must demonstrate competency in deploying and supporting Android Enterprise for their customers
+- **MSPs** - must demonstrate competency in deploying and supporting Android Enterprise for their customers

 Validated vendors re-validate on an annual basis.